powersync-ja/powersync-js/.changeset/heavy-dogs-work.md

 "powersync-example": minor
 ---

-Updated implementation of attachmentIds in PhotoAttachmentQueue to match updated abstract signature from AbstractAttachmentQueue.
+Updated/renamed implementation of `attachmentIds` to `onAttachmentIdsChange`, now implements a callback approach instead of AsyncGenerator.